-Dust strode a step further, until their noses were almost brushing.
+Dust strode a step further, until our noses were almost brushing.
 "You know pure well!
 No waking urgan ever did peaceful.
 Even in their sleep, they menace themselves as much as us."

 "I wish I could beat the living daylights out of you!"

 He laughed, delight in his voice.
 "You should try, you ignorant simpleton!"